≡ Menu

 Key insight: Certain underlying conditions associated with ulcers require additional underwriting scrutiny and may significantly impact your insurance prospects.

-Zollinger-Ellison Syndrome:
+Zollinger-Ellison Syndrome

 Zollinger-Ellison syndrome (ZES) is a rare condition where gastrin-secreting tumors cause excessive stomach acid production, leading to severe, recurrent peptic ulcers.
-This diagnosis dramatically changes insurance underwriting compared to simple peptic ulcer disease.
+ZES-related ulcers are difficult to treat, frequently recur, often cause complications, and the underlying gastrinomas may be malignant.
+This diagnosis dramatically changes insurance underwriting with very challenging prospects and potential declines from many carriers.

-Ulcers Associated with Chronic Liver Disease:
+Ulcers Associated with Chronic Liver Disease

-Medication-Induced Ulcers:
+Medication-Induced Ulcers

 Favorable Associated Factors